m3dbedb/odoo/project_stage/README.rst

 Create module project stage in kanban view and add it on project header form and project search.
-This is a port of https://github.com/ingadhoc/project/tree/9.0/project_stage Currently the module is missing header to edit current stage in project form view like task have.
+This is a port of https://github.com/ingadhoc/project/tree/9.0/project_stage

 Configuration
 =============

-To configure this module, you need to: add stages in project kanban view
+To configure this module, you need to:
+Open projects dashboard (kanban veiew) add stages in project kanban view.
+Group projects by stage.
+Add stages here

 Usage
 =====